-We will use positive guidance techniques to shape and nurture children.
+We use positive guidance techniques to shape, support and nurture our tamariki.
 These include maintaining loving, warm relationships, setting clear, realistic and consistent expectations and boundaries for behaviour and ensuring there is consistency in consequences.
-These principles enable children to feel safe, secure, protected and happy in their environment.
+These principles enable tamariki to feel safe, secure, protected and happy in their environment.

-To provide a positive, nurturing physical and emotional environment, where each child’s holistic development is nurtured.
-To ensure consistent strategies are in place for encouraging children to develop an understanding of positive behaviours of learning, and to help them to develop strategies and confidence for conflict resolution.
+To provide a positive, nurturing physical and emotional environment, where the holistic development for our tamariki is nurtured.
+To ensure consistent strategies are in place for encouraging tamariki to develop an understanding of positive behaviour and to help them to develop strategies and confidence for conflict resolution.

-- Our environment provides a wide range of age-appropriate resources for children that enable them to enjoy positive learning experiences with and alongside others.
+- Our environment provides a wide range of age-appropriate resources for tamariki that enable them to enjoy positive learning experiences with and alongside others.

-- Our curriculum reflects the culture, background and interest of the children attending our centre.
+- Our curriculum reflects the culture, background and interests of the tamariki attending our Centre.

 Positive Guidance Strategies

 - At all times tamariki are treated with respect and dignity.